 You have a lot of home financing options, such as the Pag-IBIG housing loan and in-house financing.
 But one can’t deny that bank financing has some edge over them.

-The Pag-IBIG Fund may offer lower interest rates, but you may find yourself waiting for weeks before you receive the result of your application.
+The Pag-IBIG Fund may offer lower interest rates, but you may find yourself waiting for weeks before you receive the notice of approval.
 Meanwhile, some banks’ housing loan approval time can be as fast as five banking days.

 Generally, banks have much lower home loan rates compared to in-house financing.
 Their loan terms are much more flexible, too.
 Some banks offer amortizations payable for up to 20 years.

-Bank’s housing loans can also be used for other purposes, such as residential lot purchase, new home construction, or renovation of an existing property.
-This is not the case with an in-house loan from a property developer.
+Bank housing loans in the Philippines can also be used for other purposes, such as residential lot purchase, new home construction, or renovation of an existing property.
+This isn't the case with an in-house loan from a property developer.
 You can’t apply for in-house financing if you’re not going to buy the developer’s pre-selling property.

-How to Get Approved for a Home Loan in the Philippines
+How to Get Approved for a Housing Loan: 10 Tips for Home Buyers in the Philippines

 1. Check the Bank’s Minimum Qualifications